ddev/ddev-addon-template/README.md

 6. Update `tests/test.bats` to provide a reasonable test for your repository.
 Tests will run automatically on every push to the repository, and periodically each night.
 Please make sure to address test failures when they happen.
 Others will be depending on you.
 Bats is a testing framework that just uses Bash.
 To run a Bats test locally, you have to [install bats-core](https://bats-core.readthedocs.io/en/stable/installation.html) first.
 Then you download your add-on, and finally run `bats ./tests/test.bats` within the root of the uncompressed directory.
 To learn more about Bats see the [documentation](https://bats-core.readthedocs.io/en/stable/).
 7. When everything is working, including the tests, you can push the repository to GitHub.
 8. Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on GitHub.
-9. Test manually with `ddev get <owner/repo>`.
+9. Test manually with `ddev add-on get <owner/repo>`.
-10. You can test PRs with `ddev get https://github.com/<user>/<repo>/tarball/<branch>`
+10. You can test PRs with `ddev add-on get https://github.com/<user>/<repo>/tarball/<branch>`
 11. Update the `README.md` to describe the add-on, how to use it, and how to contribute.
 If there are any manual actions that have to be taken, please explain them.
 If it requires special configuration of the using project, please explain how to do those.
 Examples in [ddev/ddev-solr](https://github.com/ddev/ddev-solr), [ddev/ddev-memcached](https://github.com/ddev/ddev-memcached), and (advanced) [ddev-platformsh](https://github.com/ddev/ddev-platformsh).
 12. Update the `README.md` header in Title Case format, for example, use `# DDEV Redis`, not `# ddev-redis`.
 13. Add a good short description to your repo, and add the [topic](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) "ddev-get".
-It will immediately be added to the list provided by `ddev get --list --all`.
+It will immediately be added to the list provided by `ddev add-on list --all`.
 14. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [DDEV queue](https://github.com/ddev/ddev/issues) for that.

 Add-ons were covered in [DDEV Add-ons: Creating, maintaining, testing](https://www.youtube.com/watch?v=TmXqQe48iqE) (part of the [DDEV Contributor Live Training](https://ddev.com/blog/contributor-training)).